sap-tutorials/Tutorials/tutorials/cpi-sentiment-analysis/cpi-sentiment-analysis.md

 ---
-title: How to setup SAP Cloud Platform Integration for Twitter using the SAP Hybris Marketing Cloud System
+title: Setup SCP Integration for Twitter using the SAP Hybris Marketing Cloud System
-description: The SAP Cloud Integration package implements an integration of Social Media Data into SAP Hybris Marketing Cloud.
-It allows you to load and analyze Social Media data from Twitter into your SAP Hybris Marketing Cloud system.
+description: The SCP Integration package implements an integration of social media Data into SAP Hybris Marketing Cloud.
+It allows you to load and analyze social media data from Twitter into your SAP Hybris Marketing Cloud system.
 primary_tag: products>sap-s-4hana
 tags: [  tutorial>beginner,products>sap-s-4hana ]
 ---